suneelpatel/Deep-Learning-with-TensorFlow/README.md

 #### Forward propagation:
 Propagate inputs by adding all the weighted inputs and then computing outputs using sigmoid threshold.

 # 7. Tensor Flow
+TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
+It is a symbolic math library, and is also used for machine learning applications such as neural networks.

+#### Easy model building
+TensorFlow offers multiple levels of abstraction so you can choose the right one for your needs.
+Build and train models by using the high-level Keras API, which makes getting started with TensorFlow and machine learning easy.

+If you need more flexibility, eager execution allows for immediate iteration and intuitive debugging.
+For large ML training tasks, use the Distribution Strategy API for distributed training on different hardware configurations without changing the model definition.

+#### Robust ML production anywhere
+TensorFlow has always provided a direct path to production.
+Whether it’s on servers, edge devices, or the web, TensorFlow lets you train and deploy your model easily, no matter what language or platform you use.

+Use TensorFlow Extended (TFX) if you need a full production ML pipeline.
+For running inference on mobile and edge devices, use TensorFlow Lite.
+Train and deploy models in JavaScript environments using TensorFlow.js.

+#### Powerful experimentation for research
+Build and train state-of-the-art models without sacrificing speed or performance.
+TensorFlow gives you the flexibility and control with features like the Keras Functional API and Model Subclassing API for creation of complex topologies.
+For easy prototyping and fast debugging, use eager execution.

+TensorFlow also supports an ecosystem of powerful add-on libraries and models to experiment with, including Ragged Tensors, TensorFlow Probability, Tensor2Tensor and BERT.

 # 8. Tensor Board
+### TensorBoard: TensorFlow's visualization toolkit
+TensorBoard provides the visualization and tooling needed for machine learning experimentation:
+* Tracking and visualizing metrics such as loss and accuracy
+* Visualizing the model graph (ops and layers)
+* Viewing histograms of weights, biases, or other tensors as they change over time
+* Projecting embeddings to a lower dimensional space
+* Displaying images, text, and audio data
+* Profiling TensorFlow programs

 # 9. Linear Regression